• Skip to primary navigation

 • Book Reviews

-You are here: Home / Historical Mysteries / Part 3: King Richard III: Ruthless Ruler?
-Yes.
-Regicide?
-No.
+You are here: Home / Unsolved / King Richard III: Part 3

 February 5, 2013 By Alice

-It is time to conclude this mini-series on the cold case of the Princes in the Tower and whether their uncle, King Richard III, is justly accused of being their murderer.
+We conclude this mini-series on the the Princes in the Tower and whether their uncle, King Richard III, is justly accused of being their murderer.
 While I was pondering whether to discuss some more books that I read or, whether to actually not write this final part, a thought occurred to me.
 It isn’t the light bulb that you are hoping for so the historical mystery stands as is however, I wish to make one thing clear(er).

 This is not an accusation and no, I cannot prove it at all.
 No, I have no insider information and no, you also cannot prove it could not have happened.